'That's part of being a striker' - Kane happy to break 500-day England goal drought | Goal.com

 Having bagged a dozen goals in 10 appearances for the national side during 2019, last year proved to be a trying one in front of goal for the Spurs attacker, as he endured a difficult UEFA Nations League.

-Now, 500 days after he last bagged a finish in a 4-0 drubbing of Kosovo in November 2019, he is back on track in front of goal once more.
+Now, 500 days after he last scored in a 4-0 drubbing of Kosovo in November 2019, he is back on track in front of goal once more.

 The bigger picture